fabric8io/fabric8/docs/appzip.md

 #### icon.svg / .png / .jpeg

 An icon for the App for displaying on an App Store or Library.
-We recommend SVG as this displays more faithfully on many different devices but if SVG isn't available its better to have some image than none.
+We recommend SVG as this displays more faithfully on many different devices but if SVG isn't available it's better to have some image than none.